ibm-cloud-docs/pattern-vpc-security/threat-investigation-and-respone-domain.md

 ## Threat Investigation
 {: #other-logging-investigation}

-Many security solutions have their own specific threat detection capabilities, e.g., NexGen firewalls and so on.
-But typically customers use a variety of logs and aggregate them and correlate them to provide a wholistic threat investigation picture.
+Many security solutions have their own specific threat detection capabilities, e.g., NexGen firewalls.
+Typically customers use a variety of logs and aggregate them and correlate them to provide a wholistic threat investigation picture.
 The following discusses the possible logs that can be used for this purposes.

 ### {{site.data.keyword.cloudaccesstraillong}} – Identity and Access Management Logging
 {: #activity-tracker-IAM-logging}